 We continue to use ECMWF fields as boundary conditions for our Hirlam forecasts [with the fields inserted every three hours] and also as boundaries for our runs of the WAM wave-model.
 Since 2001, we have used frame boundary files for Hirlam.
 In 2006 we increased the number of vertical levels received from ECMWF as part of the upgrade to the T799 model.

-We run the Hirlam model, operationally, on an IBM RS/6000 SP mainframe.
-In 2007 we signed a co-operation agreement with the Irish Centre for High-End Computing [www.ichec.ie] and we plan to get rid of our mainframe and run Hirlam, operationally, at their site.
-Currently, we also run a backup version of Hirlam on a Linux cluster.
-In 2007 we also intend to upgrade the servers used for storing and processing ECMWF products.
+Met Éireann and ICHEC [the Irish Centre for High-End Computing, see www.ichec.ie] signed a collaboration agreement early in 2007.
+As part of this collaboration, ICHEC provides computational facilities and support to Met Éireann to enable it to run its operational Hirlam model on ICHEC's flagship supercomputer, Walton [IBM eServer cluster 1350 consisting of 476 IBM e326 compute nodes].
+Met Éireann is running version 7 of Hirlam [with 3DVAR] using 32 dual-CPU nodes of the walton cluster.
+In addition, a backup version of Hirlam is run in-house on a small Linux cluster.
+Finally, in 2007, we upgraded the servers used storing and processing of ECMWF products.